spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/create-cluster-backup.md

 - An active cluster in Palette.

 <!-- prettier-ignore -->
-- If you are want to include volume snapshots in the backup, ensure that your CSI driver supports volume snapshots.
+- If you want to include volume snapshots in the backup, ensure that your CSI driver supports volume snapshots.
 For more information about volume support, review the CSI pack README for your CSI driver in use.
 Refer to the [Volume Snapshots](backup-restore.md#volume-snapshots) section for more information.

 ### Instructions